acezen3d/AzShadersDocument/common/displacement_property_descriptions.md

 Whether to enable the displacement.

 ### DisplaceMap
-Displacement map, greyscale texture, `red` channel is used.
+Displacement map, grayscale texture, `red` channel is used.

 ### DisplaceMiddleLevel
 Neutral displacement value that causes no displacement on `DisplaceMap`.
 Any lower values will push the surfaces inwards, and any higher values will push them outwards.
-Typically, this value is middle grey (0.5) or black (0).
+Typically, this value is middle gray (0.5) or black (0).

 ### DisplaceStrength
 The intensity of displacement application.